assetpayments/opencart-3-payment-extension/README.md

 Tested and developed with OpenCart v.3.0.2.0

 ### Troubleshooting
-If you hosting service doesn't provide a FTP access, most probably you will have to install the extension before to install the payment module.

 Alternatively you can just upload the upload directory content to your opencart installation directory.

 ## Модуль оплаты OpenCart 3